gabrielnic/node-providers/README.md

 node providers rewards: https://hucfy-dyaaa-aaaam-ac37a-cai.icp0.io/

+- add a filter for country where the nodes are running

 the registry canister is a state machine with only logs, so we need to create an index ourselves

 -   use registry client to fetch all the records since the beginning
 -   consume the data

 -   every node provider should have a small description as to why they are uniquely qualified to run nodes

+- documents can be either missing, incomplete, or present

 https://github.com/dfinity/ic/blob/master/rs/registry/client/src/client.rs
 https://github.com/dfinity/ic/blob/master/rs/registry/canister/canister/canister.rs